 By providing heated water in winter, you'll attract more birds than just with feeders.

-heaters use very little electricity and are harmless to the birds.
-The purpose of the heater is to keep the water just above freezing and not to actually warm the water.
+Heaters use very little electricity and are harmless to the birds.
+The purpose of the heater/De-icer is to keep the water just above freezing and not to actually warm the water.

 How you present water is not as important as keeping the water fresh and clear.
 If using a garden pond, make sure no chemicals from lawn feeding and weeding run off and into your pond.